learn-co-curriculum/phase-1-context-implicit-setting/README.md

 To sum up the discussion thus far:

-1. Execution context is set at function call-time, implicitly or explicitly.
+1. Execution context is set at function call-time and includes a context object (`this`) that is passed to the function, either implicitly or explicitly.
-2. In "bare" function calls, the context is automatically set to the global object unless prevented by `"use strict"`.
+2. In "bare" function calls, the context object is automatically set to the global object unless prevented by `"use strict"`.
-3. In "non-bare" function calls, the context is automatically set to the "object to the left of the dot."
+3. In "non-bare" function calls, the context object is automatically set to the "object to the left of the dot."
-4. (For Object-Oriented JavaScript) Execution context defaults to the new thing being created in a `class`'s `constructor`
+4. (For Object-Oriented JavaScript) The context object defaults to the new thing being created in a `class`'s `constructor`

 This covers the _implicit_ context-setting rules.
 We'll now learn about the